bed bug

 • Height and Coverage: Mount bug zappers 5 to 7 feet above the ground for maximum effectiveness.
 Bugs naturally fly at this height, especially near light sources.

-• Maintenance Is Key: Clean the unit regularly to remove dead insects.
+• Maintenance Is Key: Regularly clean the unit to remove dead insects and debris.
 A clogged electric grid or sticky trap won’t work efficiently and may attract more pests due to the smell.

 • Avoid Competing Lights: Turn off nearby lights that may reduce the bug light’s lure effectiveness.
-A single, well-placed light is better than many competing sources.
+A single, well-placed light is often more effective than multiple competing sources.

 When to Seek Professional Help

-If you’ve tried multiple DIY solutions and still struggle with recurring pest issues whether it’s tiny black bugs in house, spiders, or mosquitoes don’t wait until the infestation gets worse.
+If you’ve tried multiple DIY solutions and still struggle with recurring pest issues, whether it’s tiny black bugs in the house, spiders, or mosquitoes, don’t wait until the infestation gets worse.
 Many bugs breed quickly and can hide in cracks, walls, and unseen areas of your home.

-Calling in a professional pest control Kingston service ensures that the root cause is addressed with a comprehensive plan.
-Experts can also recommend ways to make your home less attractive to pests long-term, including sealing entry points and removing nesting materials.
+Calling in a professional exterminator Kingston MA service ensures that the root cause is addressed with a comprehensive plan.
+Experts can also recommend long-term measures to make your home less attractive to pests, such as sealing entry points and removing nesting materials.

 About South Shore IPM

 At South Shore IPM, we’re dedicated to creating pest-free environments for families and businesses throughout Kingston, MA, and the surrounding areas.
-Our team of pest management professionals is skilled in identifying, targeting, and preventing a wide range of pests from ants and termites to mosquitoes, rodents, and more.
+Our team of pest management professionals is skilled in identifying, targeting, and preventing a wide range of pests, including ants, termites, mosquitoes, rodents, and more.

 We offer eco-conscious, customized treatment plans that focus on protecting your home and health without compromising safety.
-Our service packages include Bi-Monthly, Quarterly, and Semi-Annual options, along with specialized mosquito, rodent, and organic control packages.
+Our service packages include Bi-Monthly, Quarterly, and Semi-Annual options, along with specialized packages for mosquito, rodent, and organic control.

-South Shore IPM is proud to serve the community with flexible scheduling, emergency service, and a commitment to quality and care.
-We also offer valuable discounts for military personnel, senior citizens, teachers, and first responders.
+South Shore IPM is proud to serve the community of Kingston, MA, with flexible scheduling, emergency service, and a commitment to quality and care.
+As a trusted exterminator, we also offer valuable discounts for military personnel, senior citizens, teachers, and first responders.

 Similar Posts